Are you an immediate relative—a spouse, a minor child, an unmarried child, or parent—of a U.S. citizen or green card holder?

-Please note: In many, if not all cases, it would be wise to seek the legal counsel of an immigration law attorney, whose expertise will guide you through the often complicated steps required to obtain legal permanent residency in the U.S. (i.e., a green card).
-A note from the author can be found at the end of this chapter regarding the services his immigration law office can provide you, if such legal counsel is required or sought.
+Please note: In many, if not all cases, it would be wise to seek the legal counsel of an immigration law attorney, whose expertise will guide you through the often complicated steps required to obtain lawful permanent residency in the U.S. (i.e., a green card).

 A permanent resident can petition his or her spouse and unmarried children, regardless of their age.
-That is, a permanent resident of the U.S. can sponsor his wife and any unmarried children to come to the U.S..
-Many people seeking to reunite their family think that they cannot apply for their children who are over the age of twenty-one.
+A permanent resident of the U.S. can sponsor his wife and any unmarried children to come to the U.S. Many people seeking to reunite their family think that they cannot apply for their children over the age of twenty-one.
 This is incorrect.
-Even if your son or daughter is over twenty-one (and he or she is single), or if your son or daughter has been divorced, you can sponsor him or her if you are a permanent resident of the U.S..
-It is a good idea for a green card holder or a citizen to apply for his relatives as soon as possible.
-This is because it may take a very long time for unmarried sons or daughters to come to the U.S..
-The Visa Bulletin published by the United States Department of States provides guidelines regarding the approximate time it takes for your relatives to come to the U.S..
-To review the most recent copy of the Visa Bulletin, please visit www.travel.state.gov.
+Even if your son or daughter is over twenty-one (and he or she is single), or if your son or daughter has been divorced, you can sponsor him or her if you are a permanent resident of the U.S. It is a good idea for a green card holder or a citizen to apply for his relatives as soon as possible.
+This is because it may take a very long time for unmarried sons or daughters to come to the U.S. The Visa Bulletin published by the United States Department of States provides guidelines regarding the approximate time it takes for your relatives to come to the U.S. To review the most recent copy of the Visa Bulletin, please visit www.travel.state.gov.

 WHO IS ELIGIBLE TO SPONSOR?

 To sponsor your immigration to the U.S., you have to meet the criteria below:

 - You have to be a citizen or a lawful permanent resident of the U.S. and be able to show documents proving your statuses, such as a U.S. passport, Naturalization certificate, a birth certificate, or a green card;